This post was originally published in 2014. Due to its popularity and evergreen material, we have updated it with some new examples. Enjoy!

 All things being equal, answering the first question above may be enough to convince some visitors to do business with you.
 However, on the web, all things are rarely equal.
 To be successful online, you have to do more than just being as good as the other guy.
 You have to be better than he is today… and better than he’ll be tomorrow.
 And, if your competitors are smart, they’ll be playing the same game.
 They’re looking at you not as a measurement of where they should be, but as a measurement of what they should surpass.

 How do you convince someone to buy from you?

 Ask yourself what makes you different from the dozens, or possibly even hundreds, of others out there doing the same thing.
 Can you make the case for yourself in a way that’s appealing?
 If you sell the same products or services as dozens of others online, can you convince your visitors that you have or do something special that others aren’t?

 The trick to selling yourself is to do it without sounding like you’re doing it.
 Everything you do to sell yourself has to focus on what your customers need, want and value.
 Now, let’s look at five ways to use content to sell yourself to your visitors.

 #1: Unique Value Proposition

-Great businesses are not necessarily those that do something unique, they’re those that do something in a unique way.
-It doesn’t matter if you’re selling car batteries, clothing, consulting services or flow meters; whatever you do, find an approach that is unique, and then make sure your unique value proposition (UVP) is expressed throughout your content.
+Great businesses are not necessarily those that do something unique.
+They’re the ones that do something in a unique way.
+It doesn’t matter if you’re selling car batteries, clothing, consulting services, or flow meters; whatever you do, find an approach that is unique, and then make sure your unique value proposition (UVP) is expressed throughout your content.

 #2: Industry Authority